natos/esibildosola.com/content/workshops.md

 # Workshops

-Marcela gives intensive weekend workshops once a month.
+I give intensive weekend workshops once a month.
 With a wide range of themes from aerial technique to flexibility development, the intensive workshops are 2 to 3 hours long.
 The extra time gives the posiblity to go deeper into the choosen theme and a maximun of 10 students ensures the personal observation and focus on their particular needs.
-Attention to detail and tailored guidance are Marcela's signature.
+Attention to detail and tailored guidance are my personal signature.
 [Subscribe to my events](https://www.facebook.com/MarcelaViola.Aerialist/events)

 {{< images size="2" >}}